new2me321/prymbot/README.md

 The raspberry pi runs on the ubuntu

-[Here](https://docs.google.com/document/d/1fH6ElHOvhxXa-iqAJtU8AjbsKXgf0QWju8EXaXixHSU/edit?usp=sharing) is a link to some sort of journal I wrote during the robot's development.
+[Here](https://docs.google.com/document/d/1fH6ElHOvhxXa-iqAJtU8AjbsKXgf0QWju8EXaXixHSU/edit?usp=sharing) is a link to some sort of journal I kept during the robot's development and my sanity.

 In future, I will update the system to support ROS 2.